 There is also a plate holding three ceremonial pieces of matzot that are tucked into a special cloth envelope with three sections (or layered in a napkin folded to create three sections).
 These three pieces of matzot represent Cohen, Levi, and Yisrael, the three castes that make up the Jewish people.
 There are moments in the Haggadah where we are directed to use these pieces of matzot.

 Over the course of the Seder, the Haggadah directs us to drink four glasses of wine.
-Therefore, wine plays an important part of the Seder and should be available on the table.
+Therefore, wine plays an important part in the Seder and should be available on the table.
 Depending on the host, kosher wine may be served.

 Setting out a glass of wine for the prophet Elijah is also a Seder tradition.
-Elijah (or Eliyahu) is believed to be the harbinger of the Moshiac (Messiah).
+Elijah (or Eliyahu) is believed to be the harbinger of the Moshiach (Messiah).
 Passover Seder hosts also open the front door to invite Elijah in to join the proceedings.

 Setting out a cup of water for the prophetess Miryam, Moshe's (Moses') sister, is a newer tradition and acknowledges the importance of women in the Passover narrative.
 In Miriam's merit, a spring of fresh water was present for the Israelites during their desert wanderings after the Exodus from Egypt, hence the water in her Seder cup.